sliaskonis/ECE180-High-Performance-Computing/Lab5/README.md

 # Lab5 - N-Body Simulation Using CUDA
-This repository contains the three different implementations for N-Body Simulation:
+This repository contains three different implementations for an N-Body Simulation:
 - Serial: A straightforward C program that performs the N-Body simulation on the CPU.
 - OpenMP: A parallelized version of the N-Body simulation using OpenMP for multi-threaded execution on the CPU.
 - CUDA: A highly parallelized implementation leveraging CUDA to execute the N-Body simulation on GPUs for improved performance.